Radiotherapy

 • external radiotherapy – where a machine directs beams of radiation at the cancer

-• internal radiotherapy – where a radioactive implant is placed inside your body near the cancer, or a radioactive liquid is swallowed or injected
+• a radioactive implant inside your body near the cancer

 During external radiotherapy, you lie down on a table and a machine is used to direct beams of radiation at the cancer.